lnvglr/character-diversion/character-diversion.md

 ### Conventions in Hebrew and Latin Typography

-*The conventions of the Latin and the Hebrew script specifically were a major element in the research for my proposal »Cross-Script Character Relationships«so the following paragraphs will reference a lot of this research.*
+*The conventions of the Latin and the Hebrew script specifically were a major element in the research for my proposal »Cross-Script Character Relationships« so the following paragraphs will reference findings from this research.*

 The Latin and the Hebrew script both have their origins in the Phoenician script and while the Phoenician script is not used anymore, both Latin and Hebrew are alive and well.
 On their way to the 21st century, they took very different paths, however.
 The two scripts developed distinct structural and typographic conventions.
 This differentiation began before typography itself was born as a consequence of the invention of the printing press in 1450 (Gunaratne, 2001).

-The Jewish tradition perceived both the Hebrew alphabet as well as the language as sacred.
+The Jewish tradition perceived both the Hebrew alphabet as well as the language itself as sacred.
 This is one of the reasons why in the second century BCE Hebrew started being used mostly as a liturgical and literary language (Britannica, 2021), while Latin spread with the expansion of the Roman Empire (**source**).

 As previously mentioned, Latin used to be (like Greek and Etruscan and other Phoenecian descendants like Hebrew) written from right to left.
 As writing replaced chiselling, Latin adopted the boustrophedon style which meant it could be written both from left to right and from right to left.
 After the first century BCE, almost all Latin inscriptions were written from left to right (Shores, 1965).
 Hebrew did not undergo this change in convention and remains written right to left, to this day.